OSGeo/PROJ/docs/source/operations/conversions/latlon.rst

 .. option:: +towgs84=<list>

-    A list of three or seven :ref:`Helmert <helmert>` parameters that maps the input coordinates to the WGS84 datum.
+    A list of three or seven comma separated :ref:`Helmert <helmert>` parameters that maps the input coordinates to the WGS84 datum.